Why Choose Projects Abroad?

 The program fee covers not only the costs that are directly related to your presence in the host country, but also the support the structure of Projects Abroad provides as a whole.
 We are a completely independent organization and do not receive subsidies.
 Therefore, it is only your program fees that enable us to carry out our programs.

 The international experience that you will gain with Projects Abroad will be a great skill to add to your resume for future job applications.
 Today, it is not enough to have done an exchange one semester abroad to make a resume unique.
-But who can boast about experience working in China, India, Ghana, and Peru?
+But who can boast about experience working in China, Ghana and Peru?
 Even the ability to finance and fundraise for your project abroad will demonstrate your determination skills and ability to persuade.

 The volunteer projects and internships Projects Abroad offers will boost your resume with references and work experience out of the ordinary.